tyler-marr/ipmininet/docs/addressing.rst

 Addresses are allocated dynamically by default but you can set your own addresses if you disable auto-allocation when creating the IPNet object.
+You can do so for both for router loopbacks and for real interfaces of all the nodes.

 .. testcode:: static addressing